peculiarrichard/skillchain/README.md

-### SkillChain - A DApp designed for institutes and colleges used for issuing and verifying certificates that are not mutable, protected by cryptography, and always available.
+# SkillChain - A DApp designed for verifying skill certificates that are not mutable, protected by cryptography, and always available.

 Installation & Set Up